 The walk to Dunstanburgh Castle

-Back at Craster, refuel with some of the area’s fresh seafood.
-The town is famous for its crab, so grab a picnic table with a sea view in the garden at the Jolly Fisherman pub and choose between their rich crab soup or a doorstop-thick crab sandwich packed with silky crab meat.
+After visiting the castle, head back to Craster to try the area’s fresh seafood.
+The town is famous for its crab – grab a picnic table with a sea view in the garden at the Jolly Fisherman pub and enjoy one of their doorstop-thick sandwiches, packed with silky crab meat.
+Or try a seafood platter with lobster, oysters, crayfish, prawns and mussels.

-Just across the street you’ll find another of Craster’s fishy specialities – kippers from L Robson & Sons.
-This fourth generation family business have been smoking herring and salmon in the same smokehouse for over 130 years.
-They have a shop where you can buy some to take home.
+Just across the street is another of Craster’s fishy specialities – kippers from L Robson & Sons.
+This fourth-generation family business has been smoking herring and salmon in the same smokehouse for 100 years.
+You can buy them to take home in their shop.

 Craster crab sarnies